centreon/centreon-documentation/en/mobile/introduction.md

 To be able to connect your mobile application to your Centreon platform:

 - Run at least iOS >= 13.x and Android >= 8 on your device
-- Have a Centreon plateform >= 20.04
+- Have a Centreon platform >= 20.04
 - Have a “Direct” connection between your smartphone & the Centreon plateform you want to connect to.
-You may ofc use a VPN
+You may also use a VPN
 - A valid SSL certificate on your Centreon platform issued from a trusted certificate authority known by your device

 ## How to install